jpawelczak/vpa-demo/README.md

 # Introducing new VPA into GKE
-With the [VerticalPodAutoscaler InPlaceOrRecreate (VPA IPPR) mode](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) in Public Preview, now you can benefit from no-to-low disruptive vertical auto scaling by starting from GKE 1.34.0-gke.2201000:
+With the [VerticalPodAutoscaler InPlaceOrRecreate (VPA IPPR) mode (Public Preview)](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler), now you can benefit from no-to-low disruptive vertical auto scaling starting from GKE 1.34.0-gke.2201000.

-* automating stateless workload rightsizing without downtime
-* scaling-up vertically of stateful workloads without downtime
-* seamless scale-down when the traffic is low
-* automating k8s Jobs rightsizing

-You will learn how to set up mode for your workloads on GKE, best practices and some considerations when using the VPA for automated stateless workload rightsizing.

-The demo is based on [HPA Demo](https://github.com/gke-demos/hpa-demo) from GKE Demos repo.

 # Automated Workload Rightsizing with GKE VPA IPPR
+In this demo, we will use VPA as automated workload rightsizing.
 We will create the following:

 * `vpa-demo-app` Deployment
 * `vpa-demo-service` Service
 * `vpa-demo` VerticalPodAutoscaler with the new `InPlaceOrRecreate` mode

-We will also apply some boundries to have better control over resource costs.

 # Setting up VPA on GKE Standard Cluster